vahidhedayati/grails-boselecta-plugin/README.md

 When selections are made the backend initially keeps a map of user definitions per call/job.
-When a request comes in, the format is this is my divId the value is this this is my job and username...
+When a request comes in, the format is this is my divId and this is my current selected value.

 The backend then finds the relevant map that has the domain details for this call and passes the value to process.

 It then returns the full dependent result set as JSON through websockets (this being the backend user connected via the ClientProcess.groovy).
 To the front end webpage user.
-The webpage user picks up JSON result set and ammends either the select or dataList options list relevant div ID.
+The webpage user picks up JSON result set and ammends either the select or dataList options list relevant divId.

 This is a result of security issues faced by many who used [ajaxdependancyselection plugin](https://github.com/vahidhedayati/ajaxdependancyselection).